codesanook/codesanook-examples/codesanook-examples-selenium/README.md

 * npm install

 ## Run a test with gulp task command
-* `gulp test --phone 0812345678` change to you phone number
+* In terminal, use `gulp test --phone 0812345678` command and change to you phone number.
 * Chrome will get launched, navigate to a website, fill and submit a form.

 # Credit && Thank you